 2. The Bible

 Talk about God’s Word, sharing verses and stories.
+Teach the Bible in Fun Ways.
 Discuss its relevance to everyday life.
 Ask children what God is saying to them through God’s Word.
 After all, sometimes God speaks to parents through their children.

 3. Spiritual Awareness